Khushpreet555/Daily-Diary-for-training/README.md

  # Day3:
  ## File and directory permission:
- chmod (Change mode): It is used to change the access permissions of files and directories.
+ ## chmod (Change mode): It is used to change the access permissions of files and directories.

-Some different chmod permission notations are: chmod +x filenamet.sh: Gives permission to run the script. chmod 444 filename.sh: Changes file to read-only chmod 644 filename.sh: give permission only to owner to edit.
+### Some different chmod permission notations are:
+1.chmod +x filenamet.sh: Gives permission to run the script.

+2.chmod 444 filename.sh: Changes file to read-only

+3.chmod 644 filename.sh: give permission only to owner to edit.

 ### Screenshot:
 ![Screenshot 2025-06-28 154213](https://github.com/user-attachments/assets/7714315f-b942-4ead-9a22-6e597b6281fa)
 #### output:
 ![Screenshot 2025-06-28 153816](https://github.com/user-attachments/assets/9719169a-e639-4a85-8445-2308bc003675)

-Redirection:
+### Redirection:

 It allows user to redirect input and output functionalities to the files or folders.

-Types of Redirection:
+### Types of Redirection:

 1.Overwrite Redirection (For stdout):
 Redirects the standard output of a command to a file.
 If the file exists already contain script, it will be overwritten.